Healthdirect Free Australian health advice you can count on.

 Your surgeon will first need to find out where the stones are in your common bile duct.

-If your surgeon finds any gallstones in the duct, they will try to remove them through the cystic duct using a wire basket, or by using a tube with an inflatable balloon at the end (balloon catheter).
+If your surgeon finds any gallstones in the duct, they will try to remove them through the cystic duct or the common bile duct.
+Various techniques can be used, including a wire basket or a tube with an inflatable balloon at the end (balloon catheter).

 Your surgeon will remove your gallbladder.
 They will free up and secure your gallbladder duct (cystic duct) and artery, separate your gallbladder from your liver, and remove it.